sankalpdhandole/potato-dataset-/README.md

 These results demonstrate the high effectiveness of both models in accurately detecting and classifying potato diseases, with the VGG-16 model slightly outperforming the custom CNN model.

 Conclusion
 The project has successfully developed and evaluated deep learning models for potato disease detection, demonstrating high accuracy and reliability.
-These models hold significant promise in assisting farmers with timely and accurate assessments of crop health, thereby facilitating proactive measures to mitigate economic losses and improve overall agricultural productivity.
+These models hold significant promise in assisting farmers with timely and accurate assessments of crop health, thereby facilitating proactive measures to mitigate economic losses and improve overall agricultural productivity ..